Crispy Baked Zucchini Chips

 Zucchini chips are so versatile and may be served up a number of ways, if you don’t hover over the sheet pan and eat them straight from the oven.

-Serve them as a snack or appetizer with or without your favorite dipping sauce.
-They’re wonderful dunked in my Greek yogurt ranch or marinara!
-They would also work with pesto or tzatziki.
+- Serve them as a snack or appetizer with or without your favorite dipping sauce.
+They’re wonderful dunked in my Greek yogurt ranch dressing or homemade marinara sauce!
+They would also work with homemade pesto sauce or Greek tzatziki.

-They make a great side dish for grilled hamburgers, veggie sandwich or bbq pulled chicken.
-Or serve with air fryer salmon or air fryer chicken wings!
+- They make a great side dish for grilled hamburgers or air fryer chicken wings!

 Recipe notes